Merve40/ptt-android/README.md

 ### Native streaming (nativestream)
 * better sound quality
-* works only from android to android for now
+* can stream audio to other android devices and browsers
 * support starting from API level 23

 ## Demo
 A demo can be performed between browser and android app at [https://ptt-demo.herokuapp.com](https://ptt-demo.herokuapp.com)